Award winners 'Longdagen' 2019

 Another three prizes were awarded by the Lung foundation: the Sterk Participation Prize, the Dirkje Postma Talent Award and the Audience Award (publieksprijs).
 More information about these award winners can be found on the Lung Foundation website.

 Sterk Participation Prize

 De Sterk Participation Prijs is won by Dr. Susanne Vijverberg from the AUMC (Amsterdam UMC).
 She received the prize for her research into the effect of an advisory board of young patients with a chronic lung disease on participation of young patients in research.

 Dr. Lizza Hendriks from the UMCG received the Dirkje Postma Talent Award for her research into distinguishing which patient population could benefit from preventative treatment of brain metastasizes in patients with lung cancer, the impact of the diagnosis of brain metastasizes, and a tool to deal with the side effects of the preventative therapy.

 Audience Award (Publieksprijs)

-Rianne de Vries from the AMC received the ‘Longdagen Publieksprijs 2018’, a prize for the best research according to patients.
-Her research about the SpiroNose, a smart device which can smell lung disease, was chosen by the audience that was present during the ‘Longdagen’.
-This award was made possible by sponsor Chiesi.
+Marieke van der Molen from the UMCG received the ‘Longdagen Publieksprijs 2019’, a prize for the best research according to the audience present during the ‘Longdagen’.
+Her research focusses on endobronchial valves in combination with pulmonary rehabilitation.
+This award was powered by sponsor Chiesi.